AhmedMondo/Teleube/README.md

 # Teleube Bot
-Teleube is a Telegram bot that enables users to download YouTube/TikTok videos in either MP4 or MP3 format directly from within Telegram.\
+Teleube is a Telegram bot that enables users to download YouTube videos in either MP4 or MP3 format and TikTok videos in MP4 format directly from within Telegram.
-TikTik Videos are downloaded without watermark

 ## Live Demo